HosamSaleh1/supervisor/README.md

 ## Please update the profile (email and password) after the first login.

+## If you want to use Docker.
+# the docker file already exists, so you just need to have docker running on your system and then use this command:

+    sail up

+## For Testing you can use this command

+    php artisan test

-    Installation complete!
+# Installation complete!

     Congratulations!
-Your GamePort Application has been successfully installed!
+Your SupervisorApp Application has been successfully installed!

 ## About Laravel